Status: QIntern 2024 was successfully completed!

 Take the first step towards an exciting and rewarding career in quantum computing!

-Publications from participants of past QIntern events
+Publications from past QIntern events

 Check also the other projects implemented in past editions of the internship program for 2020, 2021, 2022, and 2023.